 Just switching to a modern air conditioning unit with a SEER rating of 16 can save $50/year from the older models that typically have a rating of about 13 or less.
 If you schedule an appointment we can give you an assessment of just how old your unit is and how much energy savings you can gain by getting a modern high efficiency unit.

+What are some preventative maintenance things I should be aware of?
 With the proper attention, heating and cooling systems can keep you comfortable year-round.
 Heat pumps and oil-fired furnaces and boilers need a yearly professional tune-up.
 Gas-fired equipment, on the other hand, burns cleaner and can be serviced every other year.
 A close inspection will uncover leaks, soot, rust, rot, corroded electrical contacts and frayed wires.
 In furnace (forced-air) and boiler (hot-water) systems, the inspection should also cover the chimney, ductwork or pipes, dampers or valves, blower or pump, registers or radiators, the fuel line and the gas meter or oil tank — as well as every part of the furnace or boiler itself.

 Next, the system should be run through a full heating cycle to ensure that it has plenty of combustion air and chimney draft.
 Finally, cleaning the burner and heat exchanger to remove soot and other gunk will prevent such buildup from impeding smooth operation.
 For the burner, efficiency hinges on adjusting the flame to the right size and color, adjusting the flow of gas or changing the fuel filter in an oil-fired system.
 A check of the heat pump should include an inspection of the compressor, fan, indoor and outdoor coils and refrigerant lines.
 Indoor and outdoor coils should be cleaned, and the refrigerant pressure should be checked.

+What is the average life expectancy of a central heating or cooling system?
 Most systems have a lifetime of 15 to 20 years.
 As your equipment gets older, its efficiency can decrease dramatically.
 You may notice that it gets noisier and needs repairs more often.
 When a unit begins to show its age, you have two choices — You can overhaul the system or replace it.
 Because heating and cooling technologies improve over time, a new system designed with newer, more energy-efficient equipment makes sense, especially if your system is 7 or more years old.

+When should I replace my AC unit?
 This is a great question!
 When your energy bills are starting to irritate you or when you feel that you are starting to get hot and cold spots within your home!
 Contact us today and we’ll help you make the best decision possible!

+Will I need a permit?
 Permit requirements vary by location and the type of work being done.
 If the job requires a permit, it will be addressed before any work agreements are signed.

+Would a bigger HVAC system work better in my home?
 No, you don’t want your air conditioner to be too large.
 Air conditioners control the comfort level in your home by cooling the air and by removing humidity.
 An oversized air conditioner can cool your home faster, but it will use more energy and will not remove humidity adequately.
 In addition, your existing ductwork may not be able to support the airflow of a larger system.